 HOW TO adhere to a sand and cement sub floor

-We really need to look at this in regard to the age of the sub floor, the condition and the presence of Under Floor Heating (UHF).
+Regarding this subject, we also need to take the following in consideration: age of the subfloor, the condition and the presence of Under Floor Heating (UHF).
 We would also need to consider the exact floor covering that will be installed and the requirements that entails.

 With direct adhesion, it is critically important to assess the condition of the sub floor before measuring moisture or other process steps.
 The contractor needs to look at the structural suitability of the sub floor, the surface hardness and obvious contamination.
 As an example, any hollow spots would suggest a structural issue.
 Excessive crumbling on the surface would suggest a hardness issue.
 Surface staining, plaster residue or discoloration would suggest a contaminate issue.
 Most problems can be dealt with, but are site specific.
 Please call us for advice if you have questions at this stage.